ovh/python-ovh/README.rst

 Run the tests
 -------------

-Simply run ``nosetests``.
+Simply run ``pytest``.
 It will automatically load its configuration from ``setup.cfg`` and output full coverage status.
 Since we all love quality, please note that we do not accept contributions with test coverage under 100%.

 .. code:: bash

     pip install -e .[dev]
-    nosetests # 100% coverage is a hard minimum
+    pytest

 Build the documentation